Assistant Clinical Professor

-Professor Jenna Cobb is a staff attorney in the Special Litigation Division of the Public Defender Service (PDS), where she litigates complex and recurring criminal justice issues, seeking to challenge unjust practices in the criminal justice system.
-Previously, Professor Cobb served as a law clerk for the Honorable Denise Page Hood in the United States District Court for the Eastern District of Michigan.
+Jenna Cobb is an assistant clinical professor at BC Law.
+She was previously a staff attorney in the Special Litigation Division of the Public Defender Service (PDS), where she litigated complex and recurring criminal justice issues, seeking to challenge unjust practices in the criminal justice system.
+Prior to that, Professor Cobb served as a law clerk for the Honorable Denise Page Hood in the United States District Court for the Eastern District of Michigan.
 She also worked as a litigation associate in the Washington, D.C. office of Covington & Burling LLP.

 Professor Cobb received her B.A. in Political Science, magna cum laude, from the University of Southern California (USC), where she was a National Achievement Scholar and a USC Presidential Scholar.
 She received her M.Div. from Yale Divinity School, where she earned the John A. Wade Prize for greatest originality in expository preaching.
 At Yale, Professor Cobb’s scholarship focused on mobilizing communities of faith to engage in social justice work.
 During this time, Professor Cobb served as a Trainer for the Children’s Defense Fund Young Advocate Leadership Training program.